 Signs of MCI include:

 - Forgetting to go to important events or appointments

 - Having more trouble coming up with desired words than other people of the same age

-If you have MCI, visit your doctor every 6 to 12 months to see if you have any changes in memory and other thinking skills over time.
-There may be things you can do to maintain your memory and mental skills.
-No medications have been approved to treat MCI.
+If you have MCI, visit your doctor every six to 12 months to track changes in memory and other thinking skills over time.
+There may be habits and behaviors you can change and activities you can do to help you maintain memory and thinking skills.

-Dementia is the loss of cognitive functioning—thinking, remembering, learning and reasoning—and behavioral abilities to such an extent that it interferes with daily life and activities.
-Memory loss, though common, is not the only sign.
-A person may also have problems with language skills, visual perception, or paying attention.
+Dementia is not a normal part of aging.
+It includes the loss of cognitive functioning — thinking, remembering, learning, and reasoning — and behavioral abilities to the extent that it interferes with a person's quality of life and activities.
+Memory loss, though common, is not the only sign of dementia.
+People with dementia may also have problems with language skills, visual perception, or paying attention.
 Some people have personality changes.
-Dementia is not a normal part of aging.

-There are different forms of dementia.
-Alzheimer's disease is the most common form in people over age 65.
-The chart below explains some differences between normal signs of aging and Alzheimer's disease.
+While there are different forms of dementia, Alzheimer's disease is the most common form in people over age 65.
+The chart below explains some differences between normal signs of aging and Alzheimer's.

 |Making a bad decision once in a while||Making poor judgments and decisions a lot of the time|